openfabr/terraform-provider-cdk-docs/website/terraform-provider-aws/typescript/index.markdown

   * [`awsWafWebAcl` resource](/docs/providers/aws/r/waf_web_acl.html)
   * [`awsWafXssMatchSet` resource](/docs/providers/aws/r/waf_xss_match_set.html)
 * `stsRegion` - (Optional) AWS region for STS.
 If unset, AWS will use the same region for STS as other non-STS operations.
 * `token` - (Optional) Session token for validating temporary credentials.
 Typically provided after successful identity federation or Multi-Factor Authentication (MFA) login.
 With MFA login, this is the session token provided afterward, not the 6 digit MFA code used to get temporary credentials.
-Can also be set with the `awsSessionToken` environment variable.
+Can also be set with the `AWS_SESSION_TOKEN` environment variable.
 * `useDualstackEndpoint` - (Optional) Force the provider to resolve endpoints with DualStack capability.
-Can also be set with the `awsUseDualstackEndpoint` environment variable or in a shared config file (`useDualstackEndpoint`).
+Can also be set with the `AWS_USE_DUALSTACK_ENDPOINT` environment variable or in a shared config file (`useDualstackEndpoint`).
 * `useFipsEndpoint` - (Optional) Force the provider to resolve endpoints with FIPS capability.
-Can also be set with the `awsUseFipsEndpoint` environment variable or in a shared config file (`useFipsEndpoint`).
+Can also be set with the `AWS_USE_FIPS_ENDPOINT` environment variable or in a shared config file (`useFipsEndpoint`).

 ### assume\_role Configuration Block